Simon-Brandt/ShellArgparser/docs/src.md

 Similarly, `var_7` has become `false` instead of the default `true`.
 Here, unusually, the option name was not introduced by a hyphen, but a plus sign.
 For flags only, and only when [`ARGPARSER_ALLOW_FLAG_INVERSION`](#655-argparser_allow_flag_inversion) is set to `true` (the default), it is possible to set the value to `true` by the normal hyphen, and to `false` by the plus sign, which, again, can be imagined as crossed hyphen.
 The default value is only taken when the flag is absent, else, their presence gives the value as `true` or `false`.

 Precisely, giving `-g` or `--var-7` sets `var_7` to `true`, and giving `+g` or `++var-7` sets `var_7` to `false` (a crossed, *i.e.* negated, `true`).
 This behavior is used, for example, by the Bash [`set`](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html "gnu.org &rightarrow; The Set Builtin") builtin (like `set -x` to activate `xtrace` and `set +x` to deactivate it).
-Though the usage for long options is uncommon, it is enabled by the argparser for consistency, such that long option&ndash;only flags can be used along normal long option&ndash;only arguments.
+Though the usage for long options is uncommon, it is enabled by the Argparser for consistency, such that long option&ndash;only flags can be used along normal long option&ndash;only arguments.

 Further, when [`ARGPARSER_ALLOW_FLAG_NEGATION`](#656-argparser_allow_flag_negation) is set to `true` (the default), flags can also be given by prepending their long option name by `no-`, *i.e.*, `--var-7` would become `--no-var-7`.
 This negates the flag's value as well, doubling its effect for `++no-var-7`&mdash;which would be a very obfuscated of saying `--var-7`.

-Another interesting fact is that the argparser output a warning that `-g,-G,--var-7,--var-g` would be deprecated.
+Another interesting fact is that the Argparser output a warning that `-g,-G,--var-7,--var-g` would be deprecated.
 This shows us that we can define arguments, and years later, when we want to change the command-line interface, we can set the obsolete arguments as deprecated, allowing the user to gradually adapt to the changes in his workflows employing your script.
 A common application would be the renaming of an option or the entire removal of its function.

 Taking one final set of example invokations, we can see how the option merging works for flags: